A Diagnostic Approach to Chronic Pain and Chronic Illness

 Two people may share the same diagnosis but require very different approaches to care.

-A patient with chronic fatigue may primarily need metabolic or nutritional support.
+A patient with chronic fatigue may primarily need metabolic support.

 Another may need structural correction affecting nervous system regulation.